Electric Vehicle Advantage

 Plug-in Hybrid Electric Cars have small battery packs for short all-electric driving distances (20-80 km) before a gasoline engine or generator turns on for longer trips.
 Plug-in hybrids differ from gasoline and diesel hybrids in that they provide dedicated all-electric driving distances.

-- There are more than 42,000 electric cars on the road in Canada and growing
+More than 700,000 fully-electric and plug-in hybrid electric vehicles on the road in Canada and growing

-- Driving an electric car can reduce your vehicle's emissions by as much as 90%
+Driving an electric vehicle can reduce your vehicle’s emissions by as much as 90%

-- There are 36 models available for sale in Canada with more on the way
+There are over 80 models available for sale in Canada with more on the way